CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **12. Smelter Cavern**

 Similar to area 8, this cavern represents a significant hindrance for Nezznar's progress.
-The drow senses that the mine's magical forges are close, but he is hesitant to confront the guardians present in this region.
+The spiderkin senses that the mine's magical forges are close, but he is hesitant to confront the guardians present in this region.

 ```
 The cavern boasts a massive blast furnace accompanied by a mechanical bellows, powered by a dry waterwheel.
 The furnace currently stands dormant and devoid of light.
 The room is filled with piles of coal and carts loaded with unprocessed ore.
 Two passages extend west and south, while another set of stairs climbs to the east.
 The dry channel leading out of the cave exits to the north and east.